 This website is dedicated to helping the home based bakers in Kentucky.
 We will no longer sit by and be silent.
 We are currently working towards changing Kentucky’s restrictive cottage food laws so that it will finally accommodate home bakers.

 We need YOUR support.
-Like our social media pages, and share to get the word out, contact your local legislator.
+Like our social media pages, and share to get the word out, contact your local legislator and let them know you support House Bill 263!
 The more people wanting to see this outdated law changed, the more likely we are to see that change happen!

 What Does Home Baking Mean?

 - Home baking is just that: baking goods, such as cookies, cakes and muffins, in a home kitchen.
-Home kitchens can legally be businesses in the United States, with the exception of Kentucky, Wisconsin, New Jersey, & Rhode Island.
-(Find out about Wisconsin here.
-Find out about New Jersey Here.)
+Home kitchens can legally be businesses in the United States, with the exception of Kentucky, New Jersey, & Rhode Island.
+(Find out about New Jersey Here.)